flagos-ai/FlagScale/examples/emu3.5/conf/serve/README.md

 # After completing the environment setup based on the README.md file in the upper directory

+# Function HighLight:
+# 1)Support multiple instances,
+# 2)Support cross node operation,
+# 3)Support automatic expansion and contraction of capacity

 # Program Run Command
-python run.py --config-path examples/emu3.5/conf/ --config-name serve_emu3_5 action=run
+python run.py --config-path examples/emu3.5/conf/ --config-name serve_emu3p5 action=run

 # Program Stop Command
-python run.py --config-path examples/emu3.5/conf/ --config-name serve_emu3_5 action=stop
+python run.py --config-path examples/emu3.5/conf/ --config-name serve_emu3p5 action=stop

 # output result
-Position of output image: examples/emu3.5/conf/serve/outputs
+Path of output image: examples/emu3.5/conf/serve/outputs

 # parameter adjustment
-You should adjust the parameters of DEFAULT_CONFIG in the emu_vllm.py file to suit your need, including model paths, task types, etc
+You should adjust the parameters of DEFAULT_CONFIG in the emu3p5.py file to suit your need, including model paths, task types, etc

-You should specify the working_dir path in the upper level configuration file serve_emu3_5.yaml, which contains the src folder in the local Emu3.5 project: https://github.com/baaivision/Emu3.5
+You should specify the working_dir path in the upper level configuration file serve_emu3p5.yaml, which contains the src folder in the local Emu3.5 project: https://github.com/baaivision/Emu3.5

 note:  if you want to run command `python emu_vllm.py`, you should set the env : export PATHONPATH=/path/to/FlagScale:${PYTHONPATH}